Top 12 Mental Health Charities Making a Big Impact

 In addition to Shout, MHI developed a training program to help promote well-being in the workplace, with a focus on mental health.
 The goal of the training is to help workers become more self-aware of their own well-being and to practice eight skills to help them have more beneficial conversations in the workplace.

-MHI trusts Donorbox for its fundraising needs; you can easily donate to their online donation form here.
+Donate to MHI’s Donorbox-hosted donation form here.
 If you’re interested in partnering with MHI, you can learn more about that here.

 Mission: MHA strives to address the needs of those living with mental illness as well as promote good mental health for all.